titogarrido/Lab-Composer-Integrated/README.md

 35. Congratulations!
 Part 1 is now complete!
 Lets get to work on the fun part. 😃

-# Part 2: The Perishable Goods network
+# Part 2: Creating a blockchain application and generating API

 The Internet of Things (IoT)-based [Perishable Goods network](https://github.com/hyperledger/composer-sample-networks/tree/master/packages/perishable-network) is a business network involving: